komsan-k/connected-objects/thunkable-esp32/lab-1/README.md

-# 🧪 Lab: Building a Mobile Messaging App with Thunkable and ESP32 over Wi-Fi
+# 🧪 Lab 1: Building a Mobile Messaging App with Thunkable and ESP32 over Wi-Fi

 ## 1. Objective